What is hypermetropia (farsightedness)?

 Can Contact Lenses Correct hypermetropia?

-If you have been diagnosed with farsightedness and need corrective lenses, contact lenses could be the perfect choice: they're safe and easy to use and don't have any affect on your appearance.
+If you have been diagnosed with hypermetropia or farsightedness and need corrective lenses, contact lenses could be the perfect choice: they are safe and easy to use and don't have any affect on your appearance.

 On our website, we offer a range of contact lenses that will help farsighted individuals see clearly.
 And with our simple and fast service, you can order your new contact lenses without ever leaving the comfort of home.